ejwillemse/BAN313/chapter3.md

 ```

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:1c8e286d4a
-## Choosing the best distribution for the drill-hole sizes
+## Choosing the best distribution for passanger arrivals

-Based on the histogram of the drill-hole sizes, which of the following distributions best represent the drill-hole size resulting from the drilling machine?
+Based on the histogram of the number of passangers arriving per minute, which of the following distributions best represent this random variable?

 *** =instructions
 * normal,